 Fool Proof Method on Finding Out How Many Calories Jiu Jitsu Burns for You

-To really find out how many calories does jiu jitsu burn for you, I strongly recommend doing the below (This is explained further in our full BJJ Diet Guide):
+To really find out how many calories does jiu jitsu burn for you, I strongly recommend doing the below:

 If you find your are maintaining the same weight, losing weight, or gaining weight this would be the best way to find out how jiu jitsu training affects your daily calories and weight.